 - Late payments and other negative marks on your credit report

 - Number of hard inquiries

 - Credit card utilization ratio

-You can also use a tool called CardMatch to see if you can get preapproved for Blue Cash Preferred or other Amex credit cards.
-To use CardMatch, simply enter some basic personal information like your name, address, income and last four digits of your Social Security number.
+You can also use a tool called CardMatch to see if you can get preapproved for the Blue Cash Preferred or other Amex credit cards.
+To use CardMatch, you simply enter some basic personal information like your name, address, income and last four digits of your Social Security number.

 CardMatch triggers only a soft credit inquiry, which has no impact on your credit score.
 After entering your info, CardMatch lets you know about any special offers available to you or if you prequalify for any Amex or other credit cards.